LogtalkDotOrg/logtalk-for-vscode/README.md

 When the "Run and Debug" pane is closed, selecting the "Run" menu "New Breakpoint > Function Breakpoint..." item doesn't open the pane to show the new breakpoint text insertion box.

-VSCode triggers the "Go to Definition" computations if the cursor happens to be over some text pressing the command (macOS) or control (Windows, Linux) keys to type any keyboard command shortcut without waiting for or requiring cursor movement.
+VSCode triggers the "Go to Definition" computations if the cursor happens to be in the middle of some text when pressing the command (macOS) or control (Windows, Linux) keys to type any keyboard command shortcut without waiting for or requiring cursor movement.
 It also doesn't allow disabling this "feature" or using the command or control keys as a keyboard shortcut.
-To avoid automatically creating a Logtalk terminal session if none exists (as required by the code navigation features), you must first select the text to go to a definition.

 ## Development